FAIR2-for-research-software/git-with-it/episodes/further_resources.md

 - [Git School](https://git-school.github.io/visualizing-git/) a visual sandbox/playground.
 - [Flight rules for git](https://github.com/k88hudson/git-flight-rules) an excellent clear set of resources of how to solve different problems/scenarios.
+- [The Git Parable](https://tom.preston-werner.com/2009/05/19/the-git-parable.html) a narrative of how Git works.

 #### Git Configuration